ThePhenomenon1/Machine-Learning-Music/README.md

 It is designed to interoperate with the Python numerical and scientific libraries NumPy, SciPy and matplotlib.

-Scikit-learn has 100 to 200 models (called "estimators"), split into 3 categories:
+Scikit-learn boasts 100 to 200 models (called "estimators"), split into 3 categories:

 1. Supervised Learning (linear regression, support vector machines, random forest, neural nets ...).
 2. Unsupervised Learning (clustering, PCA, mixture models, manifold learning ...).